spookieoli/VreeDB/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Please use git clone the repository from GitHub:
+## Please use git clone to copy the code in the repository from GitHub:

+Install git from [git's official website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions given there.

+Once this is done, create a folder called VreeDB in your local computer and navigate to that folder in a bash window or a command shell window.
+Then, execute the below command in the bash terminal or command shell that you've opened.

 ```bash
 git clone https://github.com/spookieoli/VreeDB